-IRWD also produces non-potable supplies from the Irvine Sub-basin.
-The Irvine Sub-basin forms the southern-most portion of the Basin.
-Just as the rest of the main Basin, of which this Sub-basin is a part, the OCWD provides governance and management under the Act.
-This Sub-basin has a perennial groundwater yield estimated at 13,000 AF, and the groundwater in this basin is generally higher in total dissolved solids, color and nitrates.
+IRWD also produces non-potable supplies from the Irvine Sub-Basin.
+The Irvine Sub-Basin forms the southern-most portion of the Basin.
+Just as the rest of the main Basin, of which this Sub-Basin is a part, the OCWD provides governance and management under the Act.
+This Sub-Basin has a perennial groundwater yield estimated at 13,000 AF.
+The Irvine Company (TIC), the major landowner in IRWD, has historically pumped agricultural water from the Irvine Sub-Basin.
+By agreement between TIC and IRWD, TIC production capacity, wells and other facilities and associated rights will be transferred from TIC to IRWD and IRWD will assume production from the Sub-Basin.
+In consideration of the transfer, IRWD is required to count the supplies attributable to the transferred Sub-Basin production in calculating available supplies for the Northern Sphere Area project and other TIC development and has agreed that they will not be counted toward non-TIC development.

+The groundwater in this basin is generally higher in total dissolved solids, color and nitrates.
 IRWD has constructed facilities to treat some of the water produced for potable use through the Irvine Desalter Project.
 The Irvine Desalter began operations in 2007 and has the capacity to produce approximately 5,600 AFY of potable water supplies.